-This yields another example for our theory to hold using kernels with exponentially decaying eigenvalues, formulated in the following corollary. \begin{thm} Suppose $f_0\in A_\gamma(\mX)$ and $K_{\gamma,s}$ is used in the GP prior for some $\gamma>\frac{5}{2e}$ and $s\geq 4$.
-Then Assumption B1-B3 and C hold.
-Consequently, Theorems~\ref{thm:LAN} and~\ref{thm:bvm} hold for any $\beta\in [\frac 38,\frac 12)$. \end{thm}
+This yields another example for our theory to hold using kernels with exponentially decaying eigenvalues, formulated in the following corollary. \begin{thm} Suppose $f_0\in A_\gamma(\mX)$ and $K_{\gamma,s}$ is used in the GP prior for $\gamma>\frac{5}{2e}$ and $s\geq 4$.
+Then Assumptions B1-B3 and C hold, and Theorems~\ref{thm:LAN} and~\ref{thm:bvm} hold for any $\beta\in [\frac 38,\frac 12)$. \end{thm}